pearkes/bigwig/README.md

 and manages voice agent sessions.
 An OpenAI key is required for the WebRTC voice API support.

+If you're just trying it out, this will work well on your local network.

 ```bash
 $ export OPENAI_API_KEY=...
 $ bigwig server --host 0.0.0.0